TYPO3 vs WordPress: an honest comparison

-A nuanced comparison of two CMS giants: WordPress scores with its ecosystem and simplicity, TYPO3 with its data model and enterprise features.
-Both have their justification.
+A balanced TYPO3 vs WordPress comparison: WordPress wins on ecosystem and ease of use, TYPO3 on its data model and enterprise features.
+Both have their place.

 Overview

-• WordPress powers ~43% of the web; TYPO3 scores with a native data model, multi-site capabilities, and granular permissions.
+• WordPress powers ~43% of the web; TYPO3 stands out with a native data model, multi-site capabilities, and granular permissions.

-• WordPress is ideal for a fast time-to-market; TYPO3 is suited for multi-site, complex multilingualism, and enterprise requirements.
+• WordPress is ideal for a fast time-to-market; TYPO3 is built for multi-site setups, complex multilingual sites, and enterprise requirements.

-• TYPO3 was designed as an enterprise CMS, WordPress as a blog system – both have different strengths.
+• TYPO3 was designed as an enterprise CMS, WordPress as a blogging platform – each plays to different strengths.

 Introduction

-Let me say straight away: I love WordPress.
-Truly.
-The ecosystem is magnificent – a great community, thousands of themes, plugins for every conceivable purpose.
-In Vienna, we say: "Es ist wie im Zuckerlgschäft" (It's like being in a sweet shop – a huge selection, so many good things, but what on earth should I choose?).
+Let me say it straight away: I love WordPress.
+Genuinely.
+The ecosystem is magnificent – a thriving community, thousands of themes, and a plugin for almost anything you can think of.
+As we say in Vienna: "Es ist wie im Zuckerlgschäft" (it's like being in a sweet shop – so much choice, so many good things, but how on earth do you pick just one?).

-But – and here comes the big but – there are scenarios where WordPress reaches its limits.
-This is exactly where TYPO3 shows its strengths.
-Not because WordPress is bad, but because both systems were designed for different requirements.
+But – and here comes the big but – there are scenarios where WordPress runs into its limits.
+This is precisely where TYPO3 comes into its own.
+Not because WordPress is bad, but because the two systems were designed to solve different problems.

 This article is not a one-sided "TYPO3 is better" manifesto.
-It offers a nuanced view – based on 20+ years of experience with both systems.
-Respectful, technically sound, and practical.
+It takes a balanced view, drawn from 20+ years of hands-on experience with both systems: respectful, technically grounded, and practical.

 Transparency & Notes